-Sometimes these are kept in paper files or they could be held on a computer.
+Sometimes records are kept in paper files or they could be held on a computer.

-Yes, under the Data Protection Act 1998 you have the right to see a copy of the information that we hold about you.
+Under the General Data Protection Regulation (GDPR) you have the right to access the information that we hold about you.

-You will find more information, including how to make a request to see your records, at:
+You will find more information, including how to make a request to access your records, at: